ZisElite/static-site-generator-boot.dev/README.md

 # static-site-generator-boot.dev
 Markdown to static site generator - Boot.dev guided project

-The repo is emptyfor now, i will add stuff later
+The repo is empty for now, i will add stuff later